To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 preventing any future problems.

-We Did Not Work All The Time
+We Did Not Work All the Time

 I was a wanna-be gymnast and diver in college but I wasn't very good at either.
 However,

-inside the Workshop, in zero G, I was able to do spins, twists and other tumbling and
+inside the workshop, in zero G, I was able to do spins, twists and other tumbling and

 diving acrobatics that even Olympic athletes back on Earth couldn't do.